Financial-Times/origami/README.md

 <link rel="oErrors:sentryEndpoint" href="https://dsn@app.getsentry.com/appid" />
 ```

-This will automatically configure `o-errors` and will begin reporting any
+This will automatically configure `o-errors` and any
-uncaught errors by setting the `window.onerror` event handler.
+uncaught errors will be reported by setting the `window.onerror` event handler.

 ## Usage

 `o-errors` can be used and configured in a declarative style, using `<meta>`
-and `<link>` tags for configuration, or it can be constructed as a library to
+and `<link>` tags, or it can be initialised as a library to
 better integrate error tracking into a product.

 Components that are included on the page might throw uncaught exceptions or